Possible alterations of local gravitational field inside a superconductor: Discussion

 \section{Discussion}

 Given the explicit expression \eqref{eq:ratio_Eg_g} for the ratio $\Eg/\gstar$, we can estimate, for $t \simeq 0^{+}$, the value of gravitational field inside the superconductor:

 In the superconductive state, the gravitational field is modified in a way that depends on physical characteristic of the particular material.
-We can see from the above \eqref{eq:Eg_g_t0} that the involved quantities are $\eta$, $\kappa$ and the spatial derivative of $\gamma_2$.
+We can see from the above \eqref{eq:Eg_g_t0} that the involved quantities are $\eta$ and the spatial derivative of $\gamma_2$.
 Let us discuss which should be the most favourable choices for the parameters to enhance the desired interaction.
 First of all, we would like to maximize $\tfrac{\partial\gamma_2}{\partial x}$: to do this, it is sufficient to introduce disorder in the material, induced, for instance, by means of proton irradiation or chemical doping.
 Then, we also want a small $\eta$ parameter: being the latter proportional to the product of the diffusion coefficient times the conductivity just above $\Tc$, it is necessary to have materials that in the normal state are bad conductors and have low Fermi energies, such as cuprates.
-The last parameter to optimize is a reduced value for $\kappa$, which is usually small in low--$\Tc$ superconductors and high in cuprates.
-Clearly, we can see that optimizing at the same time last two parameters gives rise to contrasting effects; however, analysing the involved values, the better choice is to maximize $\eta$, thus using a superconducting cuprate with high disorder.
 It is also very important to maximize the time scale ($\tau=\lambda^2/\mathcal{D}$) in order to better observe the effect.
 This is achieved by increasing the penetration length and reducing the diffusivity coefficient, just as it occurs in superconducting cuprates with disorder.
 In Tables \ref{tab:YBCOvsPb1} and \ref{tab:YBCOvsPb2} it is possible to see typical parameters of low (Pb) and high (YBCO) $\Tc$ superconductors, some of which calculated at a temperature $T_{\star}$ such that the quantity $\tfrac{\Tc-T_{\star}}{\Tc}$ is the same in the two materials.
-If we go closer to $\Tc$, it is possible to increase the effect: for example, in the case of YBCO, at $T=87\,\Kelv$ the $\tau$ parameter is of the order of $10^{-9}\,\mathrm{s}$ and the reduction of the gravitational field is of the order of $10^{-7}$, having neglected the last term in eq.\ \eqref{eq:Eg_g_t0} (in high--$\Tc$ superconductors not irradiated, we usually have low disorder, so that the spatial derivative of $\gamma_2$ is small; moreover, there is an additional reduction of order $10^2$ coming from the $\kappa$ parameter at denominator).
+If we go closer to $\Tc$, it is possible to increase the effect: for example, in the case of YBCO, at $T=87\,\Kelv$ the $\tau$ parameter is of the order of $10^{-9}\,\mathrm{s}$ and the reduction of the gravitational field is of the order of $10^{-7}$, having neglected the last term in eq.\ \eqref{eq:Eg_g_t0} (in high--$\Tc$ superconductors not irradiated, we usually have low disorder, so that the spatial derivative of $\gamma_2$ is small).